pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

-#### Let the Server named Jenkins-Ansible Server be Ansible Control Node, and then create 5 new EC2 Instances as managed/child ansible nodes
+#### 3.Let the Server named Jenkins-Ansible Server be Ansible Control Node, and then create 5 new EC2 Instances as managed/child ansible nodes

     a.
 Create 5 instances.
 4 Redhart OS: 2 for webservers, 1 for NFS, 1 for DB.
 1 Ubuntu Instance for Load Balancing
     b.
 Configure their ports according to their relevant protocols and port numbers at Security
     c.
 Configure the Jenkins-Ansible Control with SSH access to the managed nodes using SSH

-#### Create a playbook, that installs wireshark on the 2webservers, and commons tasks on commom.yml
+#### 4.Create a playbook, that installs wireshark on the 2webservers, and commons tasks on commom.yml

-#### Git pull request.
+#### 5.Git pull request.